 All application forms and associated recruitment material should be held electronically for 6 months then destroyed.

 New start process and documentation

-The recruiting manager must ensure that a New Appointment Form is completed on HR Forms Plus (HRFP) before the start date.
-The form cannot be approved until the start date to avoid them being paid if they do not start employment.
+The recruiting manager must ensure that a New Appointment Form is completed on HRFP at least 2 weeks before the start date.

 Payroll will approve HR forms as soon as possible after manager approval.
 At this stage an employee number will be created on Resourcelink.
-Staffing & Recruitment must then issue a Statement of Particulars (SOP) to the new employee within eight weeks of the start date.
+Staffing & Recruitment must then issue a Statement of Particulars (SOP) to the new employee.

-An electronic personal file will be created around the same time as the SOP is issued and the recruiting manager must ensure that supporting paperwork as detailed on the Recruitment Checklist is uploaded to MyView.
+Once this has happened, managers must upload supporting paperwork as detailed on the Recruitment Checklist to MyView.
 This will be held for the duration of employment and kept for a further 7 years in archive after the termination date or for 25 years for those working with children or protected adults in regulated work.

-For posts that require disclosure checks/PVG membership, managers should ensure that a payroll deduction form has been completed to allow deductions to be made from the employee’s salary to pay for fees if this has not already been completed.
+For posts that require Disclosure checks/Protection of Vulnerable Groups (PVG) membership, managers should ensure that a payroll deduction form has been completed to allow deductions to be made from the employee's salary to pay for fees if this has not already been completed.

 All employees of the Council with contracts of three months or more and who are under age 75 are eligible to join the Local Government Pension Scheme (LGPS) or the Scottish Teachers Pension Scheme (STPS).
 All new employees who meet these conditions will be automatically enrolled in one of these pension schemes unless they specify in writing that they do not wish to become scheme members or opt out of the scheme.

 Employees on temporary contracts of less than three months or casuals, who are under age 75, will be eligible to opt into LGPS or STPS.

 Any enquiries regarding the LGPS should be directed to the Pensions Section: